 Images from my instagram @londonsusie

 I don’t know about you, but I’m pretty over street style at the shows.
 The circus it’s become in the past few years is too staged, false and repetitive for my tastes.
 Everyone seems to be dressing to be photographed (sometimes in more outlandish and desperate ways) and the initial joy and inspiration I found in the spontaneity of those kinds of photos keeps diminishing season by season.
 The market is too over saturated and the public, fashion insiders and fashion observers too self aware.
 It makes for style and fashion that feels forced and false, rather than something that is innate and personal to an individual.
-Amongst this though there are still moments of simple brilliance, people who don’t have to try too hard, they just are.
+Amongst this though there are still moments of simple brilliance from people who don’t have to try too hard.
 People like stylist Ursina Gysi above, or Stevie Dance, or Yasmin Sewell.
 What they all have in common is they are comfortable in their own skin and know their own style.
-Amongst the hundreds of street style images we’ll be bombarded with over the next month, they’ll be the type of people I want to see.
+Amongst the hundreds of street style images we’ll be bombarded with over the next month, they’re be the type of people I want to see.

 Images: Tommy Ton for Style.com